Khyati-33/News-app/README.md

 # News App

-This Flask app fetches today's latest news from Times of India (TOI) and displays it on the homepage.
+This Flask app fetches today's latest news from Times of India (TOI) and other news sites related to queried topic and displays it on the page.

 ## Prerequisites